British Flag

 4. Target Language – The language to translate into (DeepL and Google Translate only).

-5. API Key – For DeepL or Google Translate.
+5. API Key – For DeepL, Google Translate, Gemini, or OpenAI.

 6. Quality – Choose between Classic (faster) or Next-gen (potentially better quality) models (DeepL only).